Mcitang/Socialism-Website-Repository/README.md

 # Socialism-Website-Repository
-Website with all socialist learnings
+"Website with all my socialist learnings - along with socialist goals, anti-capitalist, anti-neoliberal topics"